al3xandr3/al3xandr3.github.io/_posts/2014-10-14-data-tracking-and-collection.md

 Hadoop is the outside-of-google same approach of that technology.

 More recently Google created a 2nd tool called dremmel, that is faster and better for data analysis EDA.
 Supports SQL natively.
-It also exists a a online service from Google, called the BigQuery.
+It also exists as an online service from Google, called the BigQuery.